CHATTG1/PredictiveModeling/pm_service_supported_frameworks.md

 * Classification and regression models are only supported.
 * Models can contain references only to those packages (and package version) supported by Anaconda 4.2.x for Python 3.5 runtime.
-* The "schema" endpoint returned during deployment request is not implemented.
 * Models that require Pandas Dataframe as input type for "predict()" API are not supported.
 * Models that contain references to custom transformers, user-defined functions and classes are not supported.